apache/shardingsphere/document/current/content/features/sharding/use-norms/sql.en.md

 weight = 1
 +++

-Since the syntax of SQL is flexible and complex and query situations of distributed databases and stand-alone databases are not identical with each other, SQLs incompatible with stand-alone databases are hard to avoid.
+Since the SQL syntax is flexible and complex and distributed databases and stand-alone databases do not have identical query sceanrios, SQLs incompatible with stand-alone databases are hard to avoid.

-To try to avoid traps for users, this document has listed identified available SQL types and unavailable SQL types.
+This document has listed identified supported SQL types and unsupported SQL types, trying to avoid traps for users.

-It is inevitably to have some SQLs that have not been listed yet, welcome to supplement for that.
+It is inevitably to have some unlisted SQLs, welcome to supplement for that.
 We will also try to support those unavailable SQLs in future versions.

-## Available SQL
+## Supported SQL

 ### Route to single data node

-- 100% compatible（MySQL only, other database dialect is doing).
+- 100% compatible（MySQL only, we are completing other databases).

-### Route to multiple data nodes or database beside MySQL
+### Route to multiple data nodes or non-MySQL database

-Fully available for DQL, DML, DDL, DCL, TCL and some DAL for MySQL.
-Available for pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN(cannot support cross database).
+Fully support DQL, DML, DDL, DCL, TCL and some DAL for MySQL.
+Support pagination, DISTINCT, ORDER BY, GROUP BY, aggregation and JOIN (does not support cross-database relevance).
 Here is an example of a most complex kind of DQL:

 - Main SELECT